Teaching Students with Visual Impairments

 Picture of inTACT Sketchpad.

-The inTACT Sketchpad is a great alternative to the Draftsman.
-It is particularly beneficial for students to use and create their own tactual graphics due to its ease of use.
+The inTACT Sketchpad is beneficial for students to use and create their own tactual graphics due to its ease of use.
 When the cover is lifted, there is a recessed area to place the drawing sheet on.
 Magnet strips completely cover the perimeter of the board creating a secure closing when the lid is lowered.

 Picture of inTACT eraser.